SAP-samples/teched2025-AD165/exercises/ex1/README.md

 <br>![Public workspace](/exercises/ex1/images/01_04_0010.png)

 3. Enter name: **AI Center of Excellence** and a description of your choice.
 4. Select the Center of Excellence abc workspace template that you just uploaded.
-[GB] ???
-What should be the name and didn't they had needed to get the zip first ???]
+[GB] ??????
 6. Remove the checkmark next to *Allow users to join this workspace* and click **Next**.
 You could also skip the more advanced settings of the next pages at this time by clicking *Finish* right away, but let us have a short look at the options.
 <br>![Workspace creation wizard](/exercises/ex1/images/01_05_0010.png)